kaidez/kaidez.github.io/_posts/2017-03-08-web-developer-job.md

 A developer with at least a year of experience with a given framework is <em>the</em> most employable candidate in 2017.
 And companies are willing spend money to hire them, and keep them there for as long as possible.

-<h2>Use your time off learn those frameworks and libraries</h2>
+<h2>Use your unemployed time to learn those frameworks and libraries</h2>
-If you need to ramp up on those framework, do just with the current block of free time you have.
+If you need to ramp up on those frameworks, do just with the current block of free time you have.
 On my first day of unemployment, I went to a Starbucks and went through a ton of online React tutorials.

 Next, I went through <a href="https://egghead.io/courses/getting-started-with-redux">those kick-a** free Redux tutorials on Egghead</a>.
 After that, I had enough confidence to list React/Redux as a skill set and started getting more interviews.